jeffdapaz/VisualChatGPTStudio/README.md

 This window can also be used to redirect the responses of commands executed in the code editor to it, holding the SHIFT key while executing a command, this way you can avoid editing the code when you don't want to, or when you want to validate the result before inserting it in the project.

+## Automatically create comments for your changes 📑

 In this window it will also be possible to create a git push comments based on pending changes by clicking on this button:

 ![https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.6.0/1709307485035/image__9.png](https://jefferson-pires.gallerycdn.vsassets.io/extensions/jefferson-pires/visualchatgptstudio2019/2.6.0/1709307485035/image__9.png)